- Dale Ludwig Presentations

 - Use a single screen.
 In the first situation above, turn off one of the screens.
 This choice will “reduce” the size of the room and make it easier to direct listeners’ focus to the slides you’re using.

 - Ask the audience to move.
 When your audience is small (boardroom-sized in our example), ask your listeners, in the two-screen instance, to move to the side of the room you’re using.
-This location shift will make the presentation feel more intimate.
+This will make the presentation feel more intimate.
 In the large-screen, large-room example, ask listeners to move to the front of the room.

 - Move closer yourself.
 Position yourself close enough to your listeners to engage them.
 For example, you don’t have to stand on a raised stage at the front of the room if staying audience-level would make everyone feel more comfortable.

-Have you ever noticed how a good tour guide can control where a group of tourists looks?
+Direct Focus Like a Tour Guide.
+Have you ever noticed how a good tour guide can control what a group of tourists is looking at?
 Follow their lead when presenting in a challenging room.
 For example:

-- Positional: “Let’s look at the bar chart to the left of the photograph.”
-Your goal is to guide the audience to what’s relevant on the screen.
+- Tell them where to look.
+Use directional and positional language.
+Directional: “As you can see on the upper right corner of this slide…” Positional: “Let’s look at the bar chart to the left of the photograph.”
+Your goal is to guide the audience members to what’s relevant on the screen.
 This takes effort because it is so easy to get wrapped up in the information you’re presenting and forget about the visuals you’re using to support it.

 Remove the Distraction of the Screen